twandylue/project-1-starter/README.rst

 Follow the instructions `here <https://csci-442-mines.github.io/student-env/>`_ to setup Docker and your environment.
 We are using Docker so your code can run in an environment similar to the autograder regardless of what your native platform is.

-After you have successfully complete the first two steps of the above linked tutorial, you should have access to this starter code inside container.
+After you have successfully complete the first two steps of the above linked tutorial, you should have access to this starter code inside container. **Please make sure you are in the container**

 Run the command ::